MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/kernel/handling-device-interface-change-events.md

 When handling a GUID\_DEVICE\_INTERFACE\_REMOVAL event, a notification callback routine should:

 -   Undo whatever operations it performed when the interface was enabled.
-Close any files handles that were opened in response to the interface arrival event.
+Close any file handles that were opened in response to the interface arrival event.

-In addition to **EventCategoryDeviceInterfaceChange**, the driver must also register for [**EventCategoryTargetDeviceChange**](using-pnp-target-device-change-notification.md), and close the file handle during [**GUID\_TARGET\_DEVICE\_QUERY\_REMOVE**](handling-a-guid-target-device-query-remove-event.md
+In addition to **EventCategoryDeviceInterfaceChange**, the driver must also register for [**EventCategoryTargetDeviceChange**](using-pnp-target-device-change-notification.md), and close the file handle from the [**GUID\_TARGET\_DEVICE\_QUERY\_REMOVE**](handling-a-guid-target-device-query-remove-event.md) event callback.
-) event callback.
 Keeping the file handle open will veto the removal process and cause the orderly removal to be canceled.